Eelpout

 The eelpouts are the ray-finned fish family Zoarcidae.
 As the common name suggests, they are somewhat eel-like in appearance.
-All of the roughly 300 species are marine and mostly bottom-dwelling, some at great depths.
+All of the 300 species are marine and mostly bottom-dwelling, some at great depths.
 Eelpouts are predominantly found in the Northern Hemisphere.
-The arctic, north pacific and north Atlantic oceans have the highest concentration of species, however species are found around the globe.
+The Arctic, north Pacific and north Atlantic oceans have the highest concentration of species; however, species are found around the globe.

 They are conventionally placed in the "perciform" assemblage; in fact, the Zoarcoidei seem to be specialized members of the Gasterosteiformes-Scorpaeniformes group of Acanthopterygii.